yifeifang/cse481wi18/Lab-10:-Robot-web-interfaces.md

 Now, the app should connect to the websocket server after you reload the page.

 # Display the torso height
+To display the torso height, your app will subscribe to the topic being published by the joint_state_republisher from Lab 9.

 # Send a new torso height